 By making the rota visible, firefighters are aware of the relevance of their availability and allows them to make informed decisions when booking on and off-duty.

 For example, being aware that one person is the last available driver can put a burden on their shoulders.
 However, FireServiceRota offers several ways of reducing it.
-For example, you can request somebody else to cover for you, and the system will automatically show the resulting crewing issue to colleagues.
+For example, you can request somebody else to cover for you, and the system will automatically update the rota, without causing crewing deficiencies.

 These scenarios give them the opportunity to step in and encourages proactive bookings.
 As a result, planning becomes the norm and provides peace of mind to crew members when they want or need to book unavailable, knowing they fire engine can still respond.